florigod/LLMCharacters/README.md

 Supports Unity 6.
 Zero external dependencies.

+## What it is for
+This package allows the communication of Unity with LLMs, with an architecture designed for prompt-building for various NPCs.
+### Context Handling
+The system allows different levels of context, where different NPCs may share some of those contexts (just like the use of interfaces in coding).
+For example, every NPC may share a global context, and all the tavern NPCs may share a more specific context, where every NPCs has their particular context and personnality on top.
+The context is built to be dynamic, so events that happen on runtime can be saved into the context and influence the NPC's dialogues.
+### LLMs
+The package presents a class for LLM provider, with 2 LLM configurations already built (one for Anthropic's API, and another for Ollama).
+Those 2 sepcific LLMs already show the achievable diversity of the system: One could use local and small LLMs such as Ollama, for wireless and safe LLM usage, or otherwise use top-market LLMs' APIs such as Claude, for getting the best NPC answers.
+The system is built for easy and interchangeable LLM integration, so that you can test and use the LLM that suits your project best.

 ## How it works
 <!-- GIF of typewriter dialogue here -->
 LLM Characters connects Unity NPCs to language models via HTTP streaming.
 When a player sends a message, the NPC's response arrives token by token, and can be written on screen as soon as possible, or using a type-writter effect like in the demo.